 Kirsty joined BSG Ecology in November 2010; she has worked as a professional ecologist since 1993.

-Kirsty’s specialist areas are biodiversity net gain, the application of wildlife legislation and policy, and ecological impact assessment.
-Kirsty has significant experience in development control, minerals and strategic policy planning in relation to ecology.
+Kirsty’s specialist areas are biodiversity gain, the application of wildlife legislation and policy, and ecological impact assessment.
+Kirsty has significant experience in development management, minerals and strategic policy planning in relation to ecology.
 She has prepared ecology chapters for Environmental Statements and has appeared as an Expert Witness at two public inquiries.
 Kirsty has worked with the minerals industry for 27 years, mainly in Nottinghamshire, North Yorkshire and Derbyshire, to help devise and deliver biodiversity-focussed minerals restoration schemes.
 Kirsty represents BSG Ecology in its membership of the Minerals Products Association.

 Previously, Kirsty led a team of ecologists at Golder Associates.
-Prior to this she was Principal Ecologist at North Yorkshire County Council (and a member of the Association of Local Government Ecologists (ALGE)), where she lead the development of the North Yorkshire non-statutory nature conservation site system and was significantly involved in biodiversity action planning in the county.
+Prior to this she was Principal Ecologist at North Yorkshire County Council (and a member of the Association of Local Government Ecologists (ALGE)), where she led the development of the North Yorkshire non-statutory nature conservation site system and was significantly involved in biodiversity action planning in the county.
 She has also worked as an ecologist at Nottinghamshire County Council and as Urban Conservation Officer at Nottinghamshire Wildlife Trust.